Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

   {% include note.html content="Because Qumulo Core doesn't emit any buckets for histogram metrics, you can use histograms to keep track of averages, by dividing the `sum` field by the `count` field." %}

+* **Info**: A metric that exposes some informational text about the system.
+An info metric always has a value of <code>1</code> and has labels containing the relevant information.

 For more information about these (and other) OpenMetrics types, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.

 ## Metric Labels